shamrai-nikita/calculator-v2/README.md

 And likewise for `eval-exceptions` and `eval-option`.

+After implementation, think about these questions:
+- In what ways `eval`, `eval-exceptions`, and `eval-option` are different?
+- In what ways are they the same?
+- Why could you prefer one of these error-handling approaches over the other?

 ### 4. Support different number types

 So far, we used `Int` type for numbers.